Chapter Forty Five

 “Life is normal then.”

 “Yes.
-He just tells me a bit of what they tell him, they have no opinions of course, just report what happens.
+He tells me a bit of what they say, they have no opinions of course, just report what happens.
 They believe that men dressing up in elaborate women’s clothes are a way to preen like peacocks attracting mates.
 Although they don’t understand why the male does it when he is alone.”

 We laugh, Amaya asks, “What does he tell them?”